Javascript is required

 HMRC Tax Form Mapping (ITSA)

-The Category you select when adding a transaction maps directly to the required boxes on the annual HMRC Self Assessment forms (schedules).
+The Category you select when adding a transaction maps directly to the income and expense category on the self assessment update form when in Accounting mode.

 Turnover, Cost of Goods, Rent, Utilities, Travel SA103S/F (Self-Employment)